WyrdOne/ModOptionsAPI/readme.txt

 (Number 1 is obviously prefered, and thus this is mod loader compatible, but does not NEED modloader to run)

-An example source is provided in /examples/.
-It will not compile, it is merely example code.
+Example mods are provided in /examples/.

 JavaDoc is in /doc/, navigate to index.html for the JavaDoc index.

-If you wish to begin understanding the ModOptionsAPI source, first check src/modoptionsapi/ModOptionsAPI.java.

 API Features:
 - Boolean/ Toggle Options